emilyrenee/music-recommendation-system/README.md

 These notebooks demonstrate the progression of my work in recommender systems and applied data analysis across multiple course modules.

+## Post Course Refinements

+This directory includes continued experiments and refinements beyond the original coursework.
+These notebooks extend the initial project with improved model performance, alternative architectures, and more modular pipelines.

+- Notebooks in this directory are not optimized for local Docker execution and were run in a cloud environment due to memory and processing constraints.
+- For example, the latest SVD-based model was developed and tested here after being initially discovered in the working notebook.
+It was then ported back cleanly for structured evaluation.

 ## Current Working Notebook

 The actively developed version of this project is: